Bongino, Gowdy getting weekend shows on Fox News Channel

 Gowdy, the former South Carolina congressman and Fox contributor, will host a show on Sundays at 7 p.m.
 Eastern, starting on June 6.

-Fox also said it will begin two-hour panel talk shows on both weekend evenings, starting at 5 p.m.
+Fox also said it will begin hour-long panel talk shows on both weekend evenings, starting at 5 p.m.
 Eastern.

 The cable news networks in general have been beefing up their live weekend programming over the past year or so.